cashweaver-zz/hn-who-is-hiring-search/README.md

 ## Usage

-1. Clone this repository.
+1. Clone this repository
-1. Install dependencies and ensure postgresql is running.
+1. Install dependencies and ensure postgresql is running
-1. Populate the database `npm run populateDb`.
+1. `npm run populateDb`
-1. Customize the query in `config.js`.
+1. Customize the query in `config.js`
-1. Run the query `npm run query`.
+1. `npm run query`

 ## Requirements